Zoster B02.9

 The zoster blisters usually dry up within 7-12 days, forming crusts.
 The lesions heal without scarring in immunocompetent people.
 Hypo- or hyperpigmentation is possible.

-Zoster pain: As sensory nerves are predominantly affected, pain is reported by many patients (even more so than the actual skin symptoms) as the main clinical symptom.
+Zoster pain: As sensory nerves are predominantly affected, pain (even more so than the actual skin symptoms) is the main clinical symptom reported by many sufferers.

 • The acute zoster pain, which is described as burning or stinging, often begins 4-5 days before the vesicle eruption.
 It persists for 4-5 weeks and often requires treatment (anti-inflammatory drugs).